Oxford Hotel (Oxford, Pennsylvania)

+The Oxford Hotel is an historic, American hotel that is located in Oxford, Chester County, Pennsylvania.

+Added to the National Register of Historic Places in 1994, it is located in the Oxford Historic District.

+History and architectural features

-Oxford Hotel is a historic hotel located in Oxford, Chester County, Pennsylvania.
-It is a four-story, brick structure in the Italianate style.
-The original hotel was built in 1853, and was a three-story, brick "L"-shaped structure with a steeply pitched gable roof.
+This historic hotel is a four-story, brick structure that was designed in the Italianate style.
+The original hotel was built in 1853, and was a three-story, brick, L-shaped structure with a steeply pitched gable roof.
 The building was later enlarged and modified in 1888, 1894, and 1924.
 The building has been converted to apartments.

 It was added to the National Register of Historic Places in 1994.
 It is located in the Oxford Historic District.